 Left Bundle Branch Block

-In left bundle branch block, the ST segments and T waves show “appropriate discordance” — i.e. they are directed opposite to the main vector of the QRS complex.
-This produces ST elevation with upright T waves in leads with a negative QRS complex (dominant S wave), while producing ST depression and T wave inversion in leads with a positive QRS complex (dominant R wave).
+In Left bundle branch block (LBBB), the ST segments and T waves show “appropriate discordance” — i.e. they are directed opposite to the main vector of the QRS complex.
+This produces ST elevation and upright T waves in leads with a negative QRS complex (dominant S wave), while producing ST depression and T wave inversion in leads with a positive QRS complex (dominant R wave).

 - Note the ST elevation in leads with deep S waves — most apparent in V1-3.